hnryjmes/well-grounded-rubyist/README.md

 #### Notes by Henry

-Chapter 1 - Bootstrapping your Ruby literacy
+Chapter 1 - Bootstrapping your Ruby literacy (pp. 3 - 33)

 * A Ruby syntax survival kit / A basic Ruby programming how-to: writing, saving, running, and error-checking programs / A tour of the Ruby installation / The mechanics of Ruby extensions / Ruby's out-of-the-box command-line tools, including the interactive Ruby interpreter (irb)